cohenjt/cohenjt.github.io/_pages/outreach.md

 # Other

-- Summer Committee for Social and Environmental Justice
+- __Summer Committee for Social and Environmental Justice__
-    - I served on the committee led by the UW Campus Sustainability Fund and the UW Resilience Lab to fund racial and environmental justice projects within our community.
+    - I served on a committee led by the UW Campus Sustainability Fund and the UW Resilience Lab to fund racial and environmental justice projects within our community.
 We provided nearly $20,000 in funding for 8 projects, including a project to understand the climate resilience strategies of frontline communities in the Puget Sound region and three seminar series on environmental and racial inequities on topics pertaining to the Nutritional Sciences Program, the School of Art, Division of Art History, and the Department of Atmospheric Sciences.
-- Climate Change // Curiosity Expo
+- __Climate Change // Curiosity Expo__
     - I led an exhibit at the Pacific Science Center to engage with community members and teach about the sources of Arctic Ocean water.